mhaythornthwaite/Football_Prediction_Project/README.md

 - Currently data is being uploaded to this repository due to the fact I work on this project across multiple machines.
 Including data in the repository is not best practice and instead some file sharing mechanism should be put in place for the data.

+- Whilst class imbalance is expected to be low, the exact extent is not known.
+The class imbalance between teams winning and drawing could be causing some of the issues around accurately predicting a draw.
+Some investigation into this imbalance should be made, and if significant enough, a balancing technique such as SMOTE should be tested to understand it's impact on model performance.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.